FranckLejzerowicz/microbiome_analyzer/README.md

   qsub /abs/path/to/microbiome_analyzer/tests/files/jobs/import/chunks/jbs_nm_dataset_number_4.pbs
   qsub /abs/path/to/microbiome_analyzer/tests/files/jobs/import/chunks/jbs_nm_dataset_number_5.pbs
   ```
-  * *Trick here*: using the option `-chunkit <int>` to group the commands into less jobs.
-This can be
+  * *Trick here*: using the option `-x <int>` (or `--chunks <int>`) to group
-  useful if you have say 50 datasets across which distance matrices you plan on doing mantel tests,
+    the commands into less jobs.
+This can be useful if you have say 50
+    datasets across which distance matrices you plan on doing mantel tests,
     this would send probably too many jobs to the scheduler.
-Let's see what it does to make For our 5 datasets:
+Let's see what
+    it does to make For our 5 datasets:
   ```
   microbiome_analyzer -i ./microbiome_analyzer/tests/files \
       -d dataset_number_1 \